JWForever5504/Zoo-Animal-ID/recent_losses.md

 permalink: /recent-losses
 ---

 As with all living things, the animals that call Zoo Boise home do pass away.
-Listed are the deaths that guests are likely to ask about, in order of most recent.
+Listed are the deaths that guests are likely to ask about, in order of most recent to least recent.
 Links to a press release will be given if applicable.

 <details><summary>Ndale the Striped Hyena</summary>
   <br>